zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Cedric says, “Slashing prices would be really hard on our profit margin, but these are desperate times.”
 “To slash (slash) prices” is to lower or reduce or cut prices.
 “Profit” (profit) is how much your company makes.
 I t’s the difference between the money you take in and the money you have to pay out  for your expenses.
 Your “profit margin” (margin) is basically the amount of  money, sometimes expressed as a percentage of money, that you make in your bus iness.

-So, if you have a ten percent profit margin, you ar e making or bringing in ten percent more than you are paying out.
+So, if you have a ten percent profit margin, you are making or bringing in ten percent more than you are paying out.
 You are takin g more money from your customers than you are spending to make your produc t and run your business.
 If you slash your prices, you may reduce or lower your  profit margin.
 That’s what Cedric means when he says that “slashing prices wou ld be really hard on our profit margin,” meaning it would lower our profit m argin.

 However, Cedric also says, “These are desperate tim es.”
 “Desperate times” refers to a situation where things are going badly quickly, and you need to do something quickly in order to save the situation – in this case, in order to prevent your company from going under.
 Desperate times are difficult times, challenging times.